Dimitris Liantinis

-Dimitris Liantinis (/ˌliːɑːnˈtiːnɪs/; Δημήτρης Λιαντίνης [ʎa(n)ˈdinis]; born 23 July 1942, disappeared 1 June 1998) was a Greek philosopher.
+Dimitris Liantinis (/ˌliːɑːnˈtiːnɪs/; Δημήτρης Λιαντίνης [ʎa(n)ˈdinis]; born Dimitrios Nikolakakos; born 23 July 1942, disappeared 1 June 1998) was a Greek philosopher.
 He was associate professor at the Department of Pedagogy of the Faculty of Philosophy, Pedagogy and Psychology of the University of Athens, teaching the course "Philosophy of Education and Teaching of Greek Language and Literature".
 He has written nine books.
-His last and most seminal work Gemma (Γκέμμα) has been translated into several languages.
+His last and most seminal work, Gemma (Γκέμμα) has been translated into several languages.

-A great lover of Ancient Greek culture, he devoted his life in studying and reinterpreting their cultural heritage.
+A great lover of Ancient Greek culture, he devoted his life to studying and reinterpreting their cultural heritage.
 He wrote on various philosophical issues, including education, morality and death.
-He emphasised the need of incorporating the Ancient Greek ideas and morals into the modern Greek education system and also held explicit views on the decline of Western culture.
+He emphasised the need to incorporate the Ancient Greek ideas and morals into the modern Greek education system and also held explicit views on the decline of Western culture.

-He has achieved popularity in Greece because of his strange and unexplained disappearance in the morning of 1 June 1998 at the age of 55 years.
-It is thought that he committed suicide in 1998 on the mountains of Taygetos.
+He has achieved popularity in Greece because of his strange and unexplained disappearance on the morning of 1 June 1998 at the age of 55 years.
+It is thought that he died as a result of suicide in 1998 on the mountains of Taygetos.
 His last university lecture was delivered on 27 May 1998.
-In his letter to his family he wrote "I go away by my own will.
+In his letter to his family, he wrote, "I go away by my own will.
 I disappear standing, strong, and proud."

 Life and work

-Liantinis was born in the Laconian village of Liantina (Λιαντίνα) as Demetrios Nikolakakos (Νικολακάκος).
+Liantinis was born in the Laconian village of Polobitsa and he had descent from the nearby village of Liantina.
+His birth name was Dimitrios Nikolakakos (Δημήτριος Νικολακάκος).
 He later changed his surname to Liantinis to honour his village.
-He graduated in 1966 from the University of Athens curriculum of Philosophy and worked as a teacher.
+He graduated in 1966 from the University of Athens' curriculum of Philosophy and worked as a teacher.
 He moved to Munich in 1970 to study the German language, where he remained until 1972 while at the same time teaching at the Greek school of Otto Gesellschaft.
 In 1977 he completed his PhD thesis (titled "The Presence of the Greek Spirit in Duino Elegies by Rainer Maria Rilke") under the supervision of Evangelos Moutsopoulos.
 From 1975 to 1988 he was a lecturer and later professor in the National and Kapodestrian University of Athens.

 He was the author of nine books, principally on philosophy and education and has translated Friedrich Nietzsche's Ecce Homo in the Greek language.

 In 1973 he married philosophy professor Nicolitsa Georgopoulou, with whom he had a daughter, Diotima, who is currently a professor at the faculty of Social Theology of the Theological School of the University of Athens.